bhisaac/5eFP/5eFP-SRD.md

 ### Eldritch Armor

-You can cast _mage armor_ on yourself at will, without using mana.
+You can cast _mage armor_ on yourself at will, without using your pact magic feature.

 ### Beast Speech

-You can cast _speak with animals_ at will, without using mana.
+You can cast _speak with animals_ at will, without using your pact magic feature.

 ### Beguiling Influence